Podcast coming soon.

 According to Sachs, this new foreign policy isn’t just desirable from a moral perspective — it also offers a remarkable return on investment in contrast to expensive overseas intervention and needless confrontation with China.
 Everyone, Sachs claims, stands to gain from this new international order.
 But others disagree.
 Isn’t this exactly the kind of American foreign policy that anti-Western authoritarians like Vladimir Putin and Xi Jinping dream of — a world without robust American leadership?
 Don’t our cherished freedoms depend on a strong, assertive American presence overseas?

-Join us and hear one of the world’s most influential thinkers, in conversation with the BBC’s Chief International Correspondent Lyse Doucet, debate these most vital issues of our times.
+Sachs was in conversation with the BBC’s Chief International Correspondent Lyse Doucet, debate these most vital issues of our times.